 You have impressive expertise in areas such as data mining and machine learning.
 How do you plan to incorporate your research experience into your new role as Dean?

 Of all my publications, a study on the influence of building development on the accuracy of GPS, which was a by-product of research on a tour guide, has had the greatest resonance.
-Presumably our illustration of how GPS satellites rise and set in the sky clearly explained the loss of accuracy and that was obviously relevant.
+Presumably our illustration of how GPS satellites rise and set in the sky clearly explained the loss of accuracy and this was obviously relevant.
 I have been working with big data since 2001, initially in local databases and then increasingly on distributed databases in the cloud.
 This work led to a focus on data analytics in my lecture Relational Databases.

 I used traditional machine learning methods in predictive maintenance because - unfortunately - the amount of errors and therefore the amount of training data is limited.
 Deep learning needs a lot of training data to learn models with millions of parameters, which then develop amazing capabilities.
 An AI model can only do what it has been trained to do, i.e. you have to develop a comprehensive "curriculum" of training data so that it can deal with the practical challenges.
-I am currently working on a new lecture "Programming with Data" for the Bachelor's degree in Computer Science to familiarize students with deep learning at an early stage.
+I am currently working on a new lecture "Programming with Data" for the bachelor's degree in computer science to familiarize students with deep learning at an early stage.

 What challenges do you see for the faculty in the coming years and how would you like to tackle them?